Pasta For Babies: When To Eat And Easy Recipes To Try

 Dr. Lisa Ehl Lewis, a practicing pediatrician from Fort Worth, Texas, says, “For babies, cook pasta to a soft consistency.
 When using boiled pasta, look at the package directions and cook the pasta to the maximum amount of time required.
 For example, spaghetti is cooked for 10 to 13 minutes.
 Cooking for ten minutes is considered al dente, which means a firm consistency.
 Soft is the best until your baby is eating pasta effectively.”

 Babies above six months can consume pasta in various ways.
 Ensure you serve only cooked, soft, easy-to-swallow pasta cut into small pieces (1).
 According to the American Academy of Pediatrics (AAP), food accounts for over fifty percent of all choking incidences.
 Therefore, babies should be served food in age-appropriate ways.
-Several pasta varieties are large and broad in shape.
-Cutting the cooked pasta into smaller pieces can help prevent choking.
+Some pasta varieties can be large and broad in shape, so cut them into small, manageable pieces to prevent choking.

-You can mix pasta with a variety of other foods, such as vegetables, such as broccoli, cauliflower, carrots, green beans, chicken, eggs, and tofu, to make a nutritious and flavorful meal.
-You can also make it more enjoyable by choosing various shapes, such as stars, bows, and pasta of different colors.
+Mix pasta with a variety of other foods, such as vegetables, such as broccoli, cauliflower, carrots, green beans, chicken, eggs, and tofu, to make a nutritious and flavorful meal.
+You can also make it more enjoyable by choosing various shapes, such as stars, mini shells, bows, and pasta of different colors.
+These shapes are easier for little hands to grasp and can encourage self-feeding.

 Nutritional Value Of Pasta